 Some self-directed retirement companies require that you create an LLC for your self-directed IRA .
 They will even generously offer to create it for you.
 That's because they make profits from creating LLCs.
 Most of these companies also offer low fees and very attractive incentives to go along with the LLC.
 These firms are counting on you not knowing that an LLC is not always required or desirable.

-To do: Do the research to see if your IRA investment strategy requires an LLC.
+To do: Do the research to see if your IRA investment strategy requires an LLC or checkbook control.
 Verify the annual fees or taxes you might get stuck with If you choose an LLC.
 Depending on the investment and how many, you may not need an LLC.

 The Cheap Self-Directed IRA